Norost/nrfs/SPECIFICATION.rst

 ~~~~~~~~~~~

 A record tree respresents a group of data.
+If a tree has a depth greater than 0 it consists of multiple subtrees.
+These subtrees also have the total length set.
+The depth is derived from the total length and the maximum record size.

 The modification date and type should be set to 0 to ensure deduplication & recovery is effective.

 The depth of a record tree depends on the size of the data.